 VA loan limits have long been a staple of the VA home loan benefits program.
 Traditionally, the limits established caps of the amount of loan for which the VA could provide its guaranty.
 The VA backing has provided security for lenders on Veterans’ loans up to that set dollar amount.
 Eligible borrowers could get loans over the limit, but were required to make a down payment on the overage.
-In most areas, limits are currently $417,000, but are higher in some high cost areas like certain counties in California and Hawaii.
+In most areas, limits were $417,000, but are higher in some high cost areas like certain counties in California and Hawaii.
+However, all of this changed in 2019 when the VA removed these limits.
 MORE INFO on VA loan limits here.

 In a House Veterans Affairs Committee Hearing on February 10, 2016, U.S. Congressman Ryan Costello, who represents the 6th District of Pennsylvania, praised the VA program for its low foreclosure rate and its landmark 22 millionth loan.
 He also expressed some areas that could use improvement.
 He explained that not all Veterans are on a level playing field when it comes to the zero down payments, especially in communities where homes cost more.
 Costello said, “….I am also concerned that the current cap on VA loan guaranty amounts excludes as many as 12,000 Veterans who live in high-cost areas from using this benefit….”